crazybie/tgc/README.md

 - Use triple color, mark & sweep algorithgm.
 - Pointers are constructed as roots by default, unless detected as children.
 - Construct & copy & modify gc pointers are slower than shared_ptr, much slower than raw pointers(Boehm gc).
-    - Since c++ donot support ref-quanlified constructors, create object to initialize gc pointer need to construct temperary pointer bringing in some meaningless overhead.
+    - Since c++ donot support ref-quanlified constructors, create object to initialize gc pointer need to construct temporary pointer bringing in some meaningless overhead.
+Use gc_new_meta to initialize gc pointers can bypass construction of this temporary pointer which make gc object initialization a little faster.
     - Modifying a gc pointer will trigger a gc color adjustment which is not cheap as well.
 - Each allocation has a few extra space overhead (size of two pointers), which is used for memory tracking.
 - Marking & swapping should be much faster than Boehm gc, due to the deterministic pointer management.
-- Can not use gc pointers as global variables.
-- Every class has a global object keeping the necessary meta informations used by gc, so programs using lambdas heavily may have noticeable memory overhead.
+- Every class has a global info object keeping the necessary meta informations used by gc, so programs using lambdas heavily may have noticeable memory overhead.
+Besides, you can not use gc pointers as global variables, as the class info objects are global objects, all global objects are constructed in undefined order.
+Don't worry, inside the system there is an assert checking this rule.
 - To make objects in a tracking chain, use tgc wrappers of STL containers instead, otherwise memory leaks may occur.
 - gc_vector stores pointers of elements making its storage not continuous as standard vector, this is necessary for the gc.
 Actually all wrapped containers of STL stores gc pointers as elements.
 - Can manually call gc_delete to trigger the destrcution of the object, and leave the gc to collect the memory automatically.